omgnetwork/omgnetwork.github.io/website/versioned_docs/version-0.0.1/challenges.md

 childChain.status()
 ```

-## Challengeable Events
+## Challenging Standard Exits
-These are byzantine events reported by the Watcher that require action by users.
+The following is a byzantine event reported by the Watcher on invalid standard exits and requires action by users.

 #### `invalid_exit`